Phone: 817-697-4038 Fax: 877-409-3962

 DIAGNOSIS OF TRIGGER FINGER

-Hand and Wrist Specialists diagnose Trigger finger following a clinical evaluation and examination.
-History consistent with finger triggering and recreation of finger locking or triggering on physical examination confirms the diagnosis.
+Moreover, Hand and Wrist Specialists diagnose this condition following a clinical evaluation and examination.
+Additionally, history consistent with finger triggering and recreation of finger locking or triggering on physical examination confirms the diagnosis.

 TREATMENT OF TRIGGER FINGER

-• Lifestyle modifications: such as resting the hand and decreasing repetitive gripping activities and wearing a splint to keep the finger extended at night may improve mild trigger finger symptoms.
+• Lifestyle modifications: such as resting the hand and decreasing repetitive gripping activities and wearing a splint to keep the finger extended at night may improve mild symptoms.

 • NSAID medications: can act to decrease inflammation in the tendon and A1 pulley to increase gliding of the tendon.